-In an effort to protect marine biodiversity and sustain traditional fisheries along the southwest Madagascan coast, opens in a new windowBlue Ventures, an international nongovernmental organization, is working with local communities to establish locally managed marine areas (LMMAs); networks encompassing temporary fishery closures; permanent marine reserves, and designated aquaculture zones.
-More than 750 km2 of marine, coastal, and terrestrial area is covered by the LMMA, serving nearly 8,000 people.
+In an effort to protect marine biodiversity and sustain traditional fisheries along the southwest Madagascan coast, opens in a new windowBlue Ventures, an international nongovernmental organization, is working with local communities to establish locally managed marine areas (LMMAs).
+These are networks encompassing temporary fishery closures and permanent marine reserves.
+683 km² of marine, coastal, and terrestrial area is covered by the LMMA, serving about 5,051 people.
 They decided to call this LMMA ‘Velondriake’, which means ‘to live with the sea’.

-For these conservation efforts to be successful, it was clear that alternative income sources were needed to reduce fishing pressure.
-Community-based aquaculture – seaweed and sea cucumber farming – was therefore developed with private sector partners, in order to provide coastal communities with a viable alternative means of income generation.
+It was also clear that alternative income sources were needed to reduce fishing pressure.
+Community-based aquaculture, incorporating seaweed and sea cucumber farming, was therefore established with private sector partners, in order to provide coastal communities with a viable, alternative means of income generation.

 How successful has it been?